-If you are a Chilean or a Singaporean citizen and you meet the condition above, you are eligible for an H-1B1.
-If you are not a Chilean or Singaporean citizen, but meet the condition above, you are eligible for an H-1B.
+If you are a Chilean or a Singaporean citizen and you meet the conditions above, you are eligible for an H-1B1.
+If you are not a Chilean or Singaporean citizen, but meet the conditions above, you are eligible for an H-1B.

 Any type of entity can take on the H-1B obligations.